Everything you need to know about transactional leadership

 These styles have unique advantages that can help you grow as a leader.
 However, determining which style is best for your organization is essential to guide your employees successfully.
 This article will cover transactional leadership, its benefits, and how to become a transactional leader.

-Get a complete view of what Transactional Leadership is:
+Get a complete view of transactional leadership:

 1. What is transactional leadership and what are its key characteristics